 Dyslexic pupils are especially vulnerable to negative reactions from parents, teachers and peers.
 They may have feelings of shame associated with perceived failure, feelings of inadequacy, low self-esteem, hopelessness and helplessness.
-What can parents of dyslexic children do to help lessen the possible feelings of shame that their child might be dealing with?
+How can parents help?
 Here are a few thoughts on the subject:

 - If it’s a secret, it’s scary.
 It is human nature to fill an information void with worst-case scenarios.
 Ironically, a decision made to protect a child from a diagnosis of dyslexia can often breed shame and fear.